o1-labs/rfcs/0011-chunking-o1js.md

    - For `ZkProgram`, this change can be done in `proof_systems.ts` and the `ZkProgram` function
    - For `SmartContract`, the change is needed in [zkapp.ts](https://github.com/o1-labs/o1js/blob/0d82ad1d67417c72b06fc8456a0a2b54bcc46652/src/lib/zkapp.ts) - in the `SmartContract.compile` method.

-- ## Changing the type definitions of the bindings to represent the change in the `pickles_compile` function

 ## Test plan and functional requirements

 1. Testing Goals and Objectives:

 - o1js can compile and prove circuits that are bigger than 2^16 constraints, up to ideally 2^32 (the new limit introduced by chunking)
-- A proof using a larger circuit limit can be deployed to and verified on a testnet
+- A proof using a larger circuit limit (between 2^16 and 2^32 constraints) can be deployed to and verified on a testnet
 - Circuits that exceed the old limit of 2^16 constraints can be recursively verified in each other

-2. Testing Approach:
+1. Testing Approach:

 - multiple tests in o1js that test the new limits of the circuits.
 Tests in Kimchi and Pickles already exists, they can be used as [examples](https://github.com/MinaProtocol/mina/blob/develop/src/lib/pickles/test/chunked_circuits/test_chunked_circuits.ml)